HRKings/Discord-AdminBot-Base/README.md

-# Discord.NET Bot Template
+# General Purpose Discord Admin Bot Base

-This repository contains a complete Discord Bot written in C# using the Discord.NET framework.
-Feel free to clone it or create your own repository from the template.
-Expand it as much as you want.
-The project uses dependency injection and comes ready with ping and help commands.
-Enjoy!
+This repository contains a base admin bot with extra features, it is based from [Discord.NET Bot Template](https://github.com/HRKings/DiscordNetBotTemplate) and will be updated with the latest features from the repo.

+The bot feature basic admin tools, and is meant to be expanded and customized.

 ## Running with Docker